MicrosoftDocs/memdocs/memdocs/autopilot/autopilot-mbr.md

 - If the **OEM or CSP partner** registered the device, they likely did so via the Microsoft Partner Center (MPC).
 In that case, they should deregister the device from MPC, which also removes it from the customer IT Admin's Intune account.

-Below we describe the steps an IT Admin would go through to deregister a device from Intune, and the steps an OEM or CSP would go through to deregister a device from MPC.
+The below steps describe what an IT Admin would go through to deregister a device from Intune and the steps an OEM or CSP would go through to deregister a device from MPC.

 To avoid problems, an OEM or CSP should register Autopilot devices whenever possible.
 If the customer registers the devices, OEMs or CSPs can't deregister them if, for example, a customer leasing a device goes out of business before deregistering it themselves.